CodesByNeeraj/ElectionManifestosAnalysisAI/README.md

 ### ./setup.sh

+## You need to insert your own OPEN API key wherever you see "secret_key" being written.
+## Dont forget to do this, else the app will not work.

 ## Run the Streamlit App
 After running the setup.sh script, you can launch the Streamlit app with the following command: